serush46/EFKforAKS/README.md

     a. docker

     b. kubectl
-4. dockerhub or azure container registry or any  image repository
+4. dockerhub or Azure Container Registry or any image repository

 This Repo contains:

 Dockerfile:

 We are using fluentd official image and we are installing necessary packages like json, es plugin, kubernetes metadata, etc...

 entrypoint.sh:

 This is the script which will execute the fluentd command and keeps the process running on the foreground.

 Gemfile:

 The Gemfile folder contains the plugins to be installed which is referred inside the dockerfile.

 conf/fluent.conf

 Fluent configuration has the reference to kubernetes and syslog config available in same directory.
 > Note: Please change the IP address and port number in fluent.conf (Elasticsearch IP, Port )

 conf/kubernetes.conf

 This has the patterns for filtering container logs

 conf/syslog.conf

 This has the patterns for filtering system logs.

-ds.yml (daemonset)
+ds.yml (daemonset):

 A DaemonSet ensures that an instance of a specific pod is running on all (or a selection of) nodes in a cluster.
 We are about to create a service account, Cluster role and Role binding to provide access to the containers to read the logs stored in the node machines. i.e /var/log/containers